anTuni/NomadCoin/summary/GOLANG.md

 create new connection to other node using wesocket.DefaultDialer.Dial()

 CL send request-> Server1 send request-> Server2 upgrade the request from Server1

+## 12.10 initPeer

+save connected peer(address:port) into a Map